demandre/rust-ppm/README.md

  - https://doc.rust-lang.org/cargo/
  - https://www.rust-lang.org/tools/install

+You also need python 3 in order to use the library

 ## COMPILING
-You can compile the project with this command: `cargo build`
+You can compile the project with this command: `cargo build --release`

 ## CLI